rapido-mobile/rapido-flutter/README.md

 # rapido
-Rapido brings R.A.D. development principles to mobile development, currently available for Flutter.
+Rapido brings Rapid Application Development principles to mobile development, currently available for Flutter.

 ## Overview of Using DocumentList
 DocumentList lies at the core of the R.A.D. experience.
 By simply using a list, you get:

 1. Local persistence of objects.
-2. Default UI that your users can use for displaying, creating, editing, and deleting documents in the list.
+2. Default CRUD UI that your users can use for displaying, creating, editing, and deleting documents in the list.

 ## Importing
 Everything you need is in document_list.dart: